kamrulcodes/TestRepo/README.md

-# What is the default branch created in new github repo?
+# What is the default branch created in a new github repo?

 **Ans: main.**